andela-hkoske/angular-env-vars/README.md

   Angular Environment Variable Sample Project
 </h1>
 <p align="center">
-  Demonstrates how to use gulp-ng-config to add environment variable that your angular app can access
+  Demonstrates how to use gulp-ng-config to add FE environment constants that your angular app can access.
 </p>

 ## Installation